TechFides/tf-status-dashboard/README.md

 - All users statistic are obtained from JIRA worklogs.
 For this create API token [here](https://id.atlassian.com/manage/api-tokens) and then set this token into env file to the variable JIRA_KEY.
 More info is possible find [here](https://support.siteimprove.com/hc/en-gb/articles/360004317332-How-to-create-an-API-token-from-your-Atlassian-account).

+- Dashboard can send informations to your Slack workspace.
+For this create [slack app](https://api.slack.com/apps) with your workspace name.
+Next set scopes.
+It is possible in section OAuth & Permissions->Scopes->Bot Token Scopes.
+Here chose this scopes:
+`chat:write, groups:write, im:write, mpim:write, users:read, users:read.email`.
+After that save changes a click on Install App.

+- Next save generated Bot User OAuth Access Token and set it into env file to the variable SLACK_TOKEN.

+- For sending information about worked hours for each employee is implemented script `app/Services/SlackBot.js`.
+This script should be run at the beginning of each month.

+- To send a notification about the start of the standup use script `app/Services/MessageScheduler.js`.
+This script should be run every morning.

+- Dashboard can send value of standup to the project channel.
+For this is necessarily to each project has a channel that exists in your workspace.
+Also, each channel must have invited bot to the conversation.
+This is possible by sending this message to the channel: `@'name of bot'`.